 Being hospitalized is often a stressful event for patients and their families.
 There are a number of people and programs in the hospital to help you cope.

 - Pain management: The nurses caring for patients will assist you with strategies to reduce pain and discomfort.
 A pain management service, staffed by specially trained physicians and nurses, is available upon request through the patient’s attending physician.

 - Patient representatives: A patient representative is your advocate during your hospitalization or for help with any hospital matter.
 Patient representatives work with our patients and their families to address any issues—problems, complaints, or concerns, about the health care services delivered to them by Mount Sinai Queens.
 The patient representative can also provide information about the New York State Health Care Proxy and your rights as a patient.
 Call the Patient Representative with any questions or concerns at 718-267-4310.
 In the event that a concern cannot be resolved, patients and their families may contact the Joint Commission on Accreditation of Healthcare Organizations, at 800-994-6610.

 - Private duty nurse: Arrangements for a private duty nurse may be made through the Mount Sinai Queens Nursing Department at 718-267-4276.

-- Social Services Department: The Social Services Department provides professional guidance to patients and their families and can assist you with a wide range of counseling and discharge services.
-If you are admitted, Social Services also works with you, your family, and your healthcare team to prepare you for discharge, a process that begins from the moment you are admitted.
+- Department of Social Work: The Social Work Department provides professional guidance to patients and their families and can assist you with a wide range of counseling and discharge services.
+If you are admitted, the Social Work Department also works with you, your family, and your healthcare team to prepare you for discharge, a process that begins from the moment you are admitted.
 If you have questions, please call 718-267-4273.

 - Visiting Nurse Service: We can provide and coordinate home health care such as nursing and rehabilitation visits, medical social work, and personal care services.
 Many other organizations also provide high-quality home health care services.
 The Visiting Nurse Service at Mount Sinai Queens can be reached directly at 718-267-4366.